 1. Tragicomedy/Romance.
 The Winter’s Tale is unlike any of the the plays we have read this quarter.
 It is neither a pure tragedy or comedy but contains elements of both.
 This genre is referred to as tragicomedy or, more commonly, romance.
 Pay attention to how these two parts of the play function, or don’t function, together.
 Notice the different choices in the tragic versus the comedic section, and how the transition is made from one to the other (the chorus Time).
 How does this blending of genre effect the mood and meaning of the play?

-The design of The Winter's Tale by William Shakespeare, which consists of both tragic and comedic twists, aids in the play's grasp on reality.
+The Winter's Tale by William Shakespeare, which consists of both tragic and comedic twists, aids in the play's grasp on reality.
 The life of King Leontes of Sicilia is played out during the course of sixteen years.
 It depicts the trials and pleasures of life.
 The beauty of motherly love and long term friendship that is caught up with the sting of betrayal and the tragic loss of lovedones.
 The depth of human emotions are explored as Leontes battles with his demons and those around him.
 Shedding light also on the fact that people make mistakes and as we grow through life, we may be able to correct the wrongs we have done.
 This simply makes the fictional play, that was written so many years ago, relatable to modern life experiences.
 The comedic aspect lightens the tragic mood that is littered in the play as well, which displays the small and simple joys of life that spring up unexpectedly.
 However, just as the comedic twists lighten the mood, the tragic darkens it as well, which clearly shows taht life is filled with ups and down, turns and twist but one just has to take it one day at a time.

 2. Tragedy.
 The first section of the play is the tragic story of Leontes’s misbegotten jealousy and its disastrous consequences among his family and friends.
 Notice that this part of the play is set in winter, and pay special attention to the metaphors of snakes, spiders, and darkness that Leontes uses.
 What else contributes to making this part of the play a tragedy?